-In their War of Independence against England, the American rebels got full support from the wealthy Netherlands.
-When the first Dutch ambassador arrived in 1783 in the just founded new republic, his delegation was received with all due respect.
-Carel de Vos van Steenwijk, a young Dutch diplomat, was part of this delegation.
-The travel diary of his first roundtrips is full of detailed observations.
-It gives us a unique insight in the early years of the new American Republic.
+In their War of Independence against England, the American rebels received crucial support from wealthy merchants in the Republic of the Netherlands.
+When the first Dutch ambassador arrived in 1783, his delegation was welcomed with all due respect.
+Carel de Vos van Steenwijk, a young Dutch aristocrat who became an active player in Dutch politics, was part of this delegation.
+His diary chronicles the challenging ocean-crossing, the reception by Congress, and his subsequent travels through the country from Maine to Charleston and west to Syracuse.
+The travel diary is full of detailed observations of every-day life both in the countryside and cities, and gives us a unique insight into the early years of the new American Republic.

 Maria Rose van Epenhuysen is the great-great-great-granddaughter of Carel de Vos van Steenwijk.
 The family archive houses the original diary and, although a Dutch edition was published in small numbers, American historians have not been aware of this valuable source.
 Dr. Rose, a music historian and pianist who lives in New York, will place the diary in the context of Dutch-American relations of the time, and will provide excerpts of the diary centered on diverse topics such as traveling conditions, slavery, social life, agriculture, and the encounters with many important personages of the American Revolution, including George Washington.